NourMellal/inception/README.md

    * Stores all WordPress data.
    * Uses a volume for persistence: `/var/lib/mysql`
    * Set via environment variables: `MYSQL_ROOT_PASSWORD`, `MYSQL_DATABASE`, etc.
+   * Container uses an entrypoint that executes `mysqld_safe` in the foreground.

 2. **WordPress + PHP-FPM**

    * Handles PHP execution and WordPress site logic.
    * Uses `WP-CLI` in entrypoint to auto-install WordPress.
    * Needs to connect to MariaDB via internal hostname `mariadb`.
+   * PHP-FPM runs in foreground mode using `php-fpm -F` to keep the container alive properly.
+   * Uses a healthcheck script to ensure the database is ready before starting WP setup.

 3. **Nginx**

    * Handles HTTPS traffic and forwards PHP requests to WordPress.
    * Uses a **self-signed TLS certificate**.
    * Shares a volume with the WordPress container to serve static files.
+   * Configured with `daemon off;` to run in foreground and properly serve as PID 1.

 ### Volumes Example: